-The best lawn sweepers are fast and efficient at picking up leaves, grass clippings, and even pine needles, giving your yard a pristine look.
-These machines collect yard waste in a hopper for the homeowner to dump, making it easy to add the debris to a woodline, burn pile, or load it up into eco-friendly lawn bags.
+The best lawn sweepers quickly and efficiently gather leaves, grass clippings, and even pine needles, giving your yard a pristine look.
+The clever machines use cylindrical brushes that reach into the grass to pull out debris, which it then collects in a hopper, making it easy to add the waste to a burn pile or to load into eco-friendly lawn bags.

 - BEST OVERALL: Agri-Fab 44-Inch Lawn Sweeper

-- HEAVY-DUTY PICK: Ohio Steel 50-Inch Pro Sweeper
+- BEST HEAVY-DUTY: Ohio Steel 50-Inch Pro Sweeper

 Before You Buy a Lawn Sweeper

-Lawn sweepers fill up with grass clippings and leaves quickly, particularly in yards with dense foliage.
-This means frequent stops to empty the hopper before fully clearing the yard of debris.
-You’ll need a place to dump the debris, whether beyond a tree line or near a burn pile.
-Dumping the yard debris onto the ground and then scooping it into a bag is another option, though it’s far less convenient.
+What’s more, you’ll also need a place to dump the debris, whether beyond a tree line or near a burn pile.
+Emptying the hopper bag onto the ground and then scooping debris into a lawn waste bag is another option, though it’s far less convenient.

-For larger properties that don’t require perfectly manicured yards, homeowners might find that using a riding mower that mulches the grass and leaves to fertilize the land proves a more convenient option.
+For larger properties that don’t require perfectly manicured yards or properties that have a garden along with a lawn, a riding mower that mulches the leaves and grass to fertilize the land may be the better option.

 Types of Lawn Sweepers